 You are here

-The specialty-trained shoulder doctors at Desert Orthopaedic Center located in Las Vegas and Henderson are the region's leading experts in assessing, diagnosing, and treating shoulder injuries and conditions.
+The specialty-trained shoulder doctors at Desert Orthopaedic Center located in Las Vegas and Henderson are regional experts in assessing, diagnosing, and treating shoulder injuries and conditions.

 The shoulder joint and surrounding soft tissues come together and create a system that allows a person to perform many complex motions.
 However, the downside of all this flexibility is that the shoulder is also unstable and the joint, ligaments, tendons, and muscles can be easily injured.
 Additionally, the shoulder is at high risk for injury and pain because people often use their shoulders to perform repetitive activities—whether it is on the job, lifting heavy items to a high shelf, or during sports, such as hitting a tennis ball or pitching a baseball again and again.
 Arthritis and the effects of aging cause shoulder pain for many people, too.
 An experienced shoulder doctor has a deep understanding of the shoulder anatomy and can offer a diagnosis and solutions to help reduce or eliminate the pain.

 - Adhesive capsulitis, commonly known as frozen shoulder

 - Dislocated or fractured shoulder

 - Instability in the shoulder joint

 - Tendon rupture